chrisburnell/chrisburnell.com/_posts/articles/2018-10-15-variables-for-both.md

     opacity: var(--opacity-beta);
     padding: 2rem;
     padding: var(--measure-medium);
-    margin-top: -2rem;
+    margin-top: 2rem;
-    margin-top: calc(var(--measure-large) * -1);
+    margin-top: var(--measure-large);
 }
 {% endhighlight %}

-If CSS Variables are unsupported in the browser, the lines with CSS Variables are ignored, and the browser will apply the previous line containing the value as-is.

-Because we’ve set <var>$negative</var> to `true` for the `margin-top` declaration, it is multiplied by <var>-1</var> for the SCSS-calculated value and the same operation is made within a `calc()` function call for the CSS Variable equivalent.
+And if we want to do any kind of computation, modify the value, or combine values under a multi-value property (e.g. `border`) in any way, we can use our function instead of the mixin:

+{% highlight scss %}
+.modal {
+    border: v(measure, small) solid v(color, dove);
+}
+{% endhighlight %}

+{% highlight css %}
+.modal {
+    border: var(--measure-small) solid var(--color-dove);
+}
+{% endhighlight %}

+And by modifying the third parameter, `$fallback`, we can return the computed SCSS values instead:

+{% highlight scss %}
+.modal {
+    border: v(measure, small, true) solid v(color, dove, true);
+}
+{% endhighlight %}

+{% highlight css %}
+.modal {
+    border: 0.625rem solid #737373;
+}
+{% endhighlight %}

-Changing the default value of <var>$hide</var> from `false` to `fallback|output` where you are declaring this mixin will have a knock-on effect across your codebase, and for every `include` of this mixin, you’ll be shaving off a line of code in your compiled CSS—not much, but it adds up if you are consistently using this technique.
+Changing the default value of <var>$fallback</var> from `true` to `hide` on the mixin itself will have a knock-on effect across your codebase, and for every `include` of this mixin, you’ll be shaving off a line of code in your compiled CSS—not much, but it adds up if you are consistently using this technique.

 {% include_cached content/heading.liquid title='The Takeaway' %}

 The benefits to using CSS Variables are enormous, and I’d strongly recommend using them as soon as you can across your projects.
 Others have better explained what those many benefits are, so I encourage you to read up on the subject.
-A mixin like the one we’ve gone over in this article will help you both in transitioning towards using CSS Variables as well as, when the time comes for your project(s), ceasing to provide fallbacks for your CSS Variables.
+A function or mixin like the ones we’ve gone over in this article will help you both in transitioning towards using CSS Variables as well as, when the time comes for your project(s), ceasing to provide fallbacks for your CSS Variables.

 This technique could also certainly use some extra eyes to tighten up the code and make it more approachable to a wider audience.
 Let me know if you have any suggestions or feedback—I’d love to make this technique even stronger, or maybe you have an even better solution!